 Another tell-tale sign of healthy food is satiation value.
 When looking at junk food vs healthy food, satiation value is a huge sign.

 Most healthy foods leave you feeling fuller for longer.
-Not only that, but they are also high in fiber, healthy fats and complex carbohydrates.
+Not only that, but they are also high in fiber, healthy fats and complex carbohydrates which take longer to digest – thus, they keep you feeling fuller for longer.

 Can you eat junk food and be healthy?